POSITIONS: Defensive Coordinator/Defensive Backs

-Brendan O’Brien is in his sixth season as an assistant football coach at Washington and Lee.
-He currently serves as the team's defensive coordinator and linebackers coach after previously working with the defensive backs and special teams units.
+Brendan O’Brien is in his ninth season as an assistant football coach at Washington and Lee.
+He currently serves as the team's defensive coordinator and defensive backs coach.

 O'Brien's 2013 defense limited opponents to just 339.3 yards and 21.3 points per game as the Generals finished 5-5 overall.
 In his first season as defensive coordinator in 2012, O'Brien helped lead W&L to an 8-3 overall record and an Old Dominion Athletic Conference title.
 He also helped W&L to a combined 16-5 record and one more conference title over the previous two seasons.
 In 2009, he helped guide the Generals’ kickoff return unit to a No. 3 ranking in Division III in kickoff return average, while also helping Jon Kavanagh lead the nation in kickoff return average.